STOP THE WAR

 How Netty Reiling became Anna Seghers

 The theme of Anna Seghers’ work is the self-liberation of her literary characters.
 To what extent does this liberation have biographical features?
 An approach to the transformation from sheltered daughter to headstrong writer.
+Guided tour in the writer’s home and study as it was during her lifetime.
 In German.

 more